-Another beneficial solution is to customize print-on-demand wristbands on-site at your venue.
+Another beneficial solution for smaller events or venues is to customize print-on-demand wristbands on-site at your venue.
 Designed to be used with a compatible direct thermal printer, you can print the exact number of wristbands you want when you need them.
 Offered in a variety of bright colors, consider implementing a color-coding system where you can easily interchange wristbands depending on the day, hour, group, or access area.
-Since you are able to print on-demand, colors can be changed as often as needed and staff can easily see which guests should be in the park or in a certain area at a given time.
+Since you are able to print on-demand, colors can be changed as often as needed and staff can easily see which guests should be in the park, event, or in a certain area at a given time.

 6. Assist with Staff Rotation and Timed Shifts

-Since parks will be operating with limited attendance, the number of employees may also be reduced.
+Since parks and events may be operating with limited attendance, the number of employees may also be reduced.
 Wristbands, and/or customized ID holders, lanyards, or badges can also assist with staff rotation based on staggered or timed shifts, or groups.
 These identification solutions can also be customized with important safety and health information to enhance guest’s peace of mind and promote healthy reminders for all.